 This hypothesis is grounded in the highly unionized and politicized nature of public sector teaching in Kenya, as in many developing countries.
 In this case, the government's ambitious plan to employ 18,000 contract teachers nationwide posed a significant threat to the Kenyan National Union of Teachers.
 The teachers' union waged an intense political and legal battle against the contract teacher program, including a lawsuit which delayed implementation by over a year, street protests in central Nairobi, and a two-day national strike, demanding permanent civil service employment and union wage levels for all contract teachers.
+By June 2011, 4 months before the impact evaluation ended, the government acquiesced to union demands to absorb the contract teachers into civil service employment at the end of their contracts.

-Formally, teachers employed in our research project were not covered by the negotiations between the government and the teacher union.18 However, we hypothesize that expectations about tenure security and genuine accountability among teachers in the research project were likely affected by the union activity and, furthermore, that this effect was likely larger among teachers already employed by the government as opposed to the NGO.
+Formally, teachers employed in our research project were not covered by the negotiations between the government and the teacher union.
+Nevertheless, we hypothesize that teachers in the government treatment arm were more likely to perceive the outcome of the union negotiation as affecting them personally, and further, that the prospect of a permanent unionized job undermined the dynamic incentives provided by a short-term teaching contract in the government treatment arm.